BowlerHatLLC/vscode-as3mxml/README.md

 ## asconfig.json

-Add a file named `asconfig.json` to the root of your project to enable the NextGenAS extension.
+Add a file named [`asconfig.json`](https://github.com/BowlerHatLLC/vscode-nextgenas/wiki/asconfig.json) to the root of your project to enable the NextGenAS extension.
+A sample `asconfig.json` appears below:

-More detailed documentation will be available soon.
-Here is a sample file:

 	{
 		"config": "js",